 6. ManageEngine OpManager

-ManageEngine OpManager is a comprehensive IT infrastructure monitoring solution with an easy-to-use responsive web interface.
+ManageEngine OpManager is a comprehensive IT infrastructure monitoring solution with an easy-to-use responsive web interface as seen in our review of OpManager here.
 It can be installed on either Windows or Linux OS and offers several features like:

 - Server Monitoring